2023 Best Value Visual & Performing Arts Bachelor's Degree Schools in Tennessee

 Top 10 Best Visual & Performing Arts Bachelor's Degree Schools

-Our 2023 rankings named The University of Tennessee - Chattanooga the best value school in Tennessee for visual and performing arts students working on their bachelor’s degree.
-Located in the medium-sized city of Chattanooga, UT Chattanooga is a public college with a large student population.
+Our analysis found The University of Tennessee - Chattanooga to be the best value school for visual and performing arts students who want to pursue a bachelor’s degree in Tennessee.
+Located in the city of Chattanooga, UT Chattanooga is a public college with a large student population.

 UT Chattanooga undergraduate students pay an average of $9,848 in in-state tuition and fees each year.